 The Business Technology program is designed to prepare graduates for employment in a variety of positions in today's technology-driven workplaces.
-The Business Technology program provides learning opportunities, which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
+The program provides learning opportunities, which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 The program emphasizes the use of word processing, spreadsheet, and presentation software.
-Students are also introduced to accounting fundamentals, electronic communications, Internet research, and electronic file management.
+Students are also introduced to accounting fundamentals, electronic communications, internet research, and electronic file management.
 The program includes instruction in effective communication skills and technology that encompasses office management and executive assistant qualification and technology innovations for the office.
 Also provided are opportunities to upgrade present knowledge and skills or to retrain in the area of business administrative technology.
-Graduates of the program receive a Business Technology Diploma with a specialization in Business Administrative Assistant.
+Graduates of the program receive a Business Technology Diploma with a specialization in one of the following: Business Administrative Assistant or Medical Administrative Assistant.

-- Submit a completed application; - High School diploma or equivalent required: Yes - Age Requirement: - Submit official high school/high school equivalent transcripts, if applicable; - Submit official college transcripts, if applicable; - Satisfy Placement Testing requirements.
+- Submit a completed application; - High School diploma or equivalent required for Graduation: Yes - Age Requirement: - Submit official high school/high school equivalent transcripts, if applicable; - Submit official college transcripts, if applicable; - Satisfy Placement Testing requirements.